Charles Hitchen: Accusations and suspension

-Hitchen regarded these matters so commonplace, so confident was he of his inviolability in the sense of having official immunity, that he began to boast of controlling dozens of thieves.
+Hitchen self-normalised his racket, so confident was he of his inviolability in the sense of having official immunity, that he began to boast of controlling dozens of thieves.
 At the beginning of September, the Court of Aldermen was presented an array of complaints from different layers of society, notably, all of whom were victims of pickpockets.

 The court did not show much willingness to investigate the marshal's case.
 Since the post was usually sold as mentioned above, Hitchen's utter discharge would clearly cause its devaluation, i.e., it would not be easy, if possible at all, to sell the office knowing in advance one could lose it before receiving the value for it.
 And though, on the face of it, the case was a deal between the holder and the purchaser, the city treasury benefited from the sale.
 Hence, the aldermen adopted a cautious and neglectful approach.
 However, due to the seriousness of the complaints and the letter sent to the retiring Lord Mayor Sir Gilbert Heathcote by Hitchen's accusers, reminding him of the 1706 statute and its severe penalties for receiving, a committee under the retiring mayor was appointed to examine the case.